mahmoud-moursy/KongScript/README.md

 - P.S: KongScript is not afraid to use modern JS features in its compiler for the sake of simplicity.
 You may want to run your output through Babel or a similar preprocessor!
-- Contributors: While I appreciate it, for the sake of your mental health and sanity, please avoid attempting to contribute.
-Your mind will not make it out of the codebase in one piece.
-You can _try_.
-You will fail.

 ### You Should Know: